-If you are concerned that you or someone you care about is living with CTE, don’t lose hope.
-Many people live happy and productive lives despite having CTE.
-It is also important to know that many treatable disorders can cause symptoms of CTE, and in fact people who appeared to have CTE while alive have been found not to have CTE upon post-mortem examination of their brain.
+If you are concerned that you or someone you care about has CTE, you are not alone.
+There is help.
+Many symptoms of CTE are treatable, and resources are available to help you find support and live a full life.
+It is also important to know that people who appeared to have CTE while alive have been found not to have CTE upon post-mortem examination of their brain.

 The following are recommendations for people who believe they may have CTE.